 \subsection{Desire-centered Mental Reasoning}

 This module is composed of two interconnected components: Goal Confirmation and Desire Inference, as illustrated in Figure \ref{fig:method}.
-Together, they enable the agent to infer the user’s underlying desires .
+Together, they enable the agent to infer the user’s underlying desires.

 The Goal Confirmation component extracts confirmed goals from the user's responses by VLM reasoning.
-For example, if the agent asks, “Is juice what you want?” and the user replies, “Correct!
+For example, if the agent asks, “Do you want some juice?” and the user replies, “Correct!
 Try to look for something crunchy,” the system confirms that juice is one of the user’s desired items.
 This process grounds part of the goal set and reduces future uncertainty.

 Following confirmation, the Desire Inference component leverages the action \& dialogue history, confirmed goals and past episode goals to reason about the user’s mental state, including value attributes and desires.
 Since user values remain consistent across episodes, the agent can incrementally improve its inference accuracy over time.
 By maintaining an internal model of the user, the agent can focus on narrowing down the remaining potential goals and avoid repetitive or redundant guesses.